 One of the best things about this company is their approach to the text – they relish the humour that Shakespeare gave us 400 years ago, and do not rely on contemporary or cheap gags.
 “I’ll never forget an audience member coming up to me after a show, and saying, “Gees it was just like a good episode of Neighbours, only better!” says LaBonte.
 They strip back any pre-conceived ideas as to how Shakespeare “should” be presented and create a production accessible and enjoyable for all.

 In 2017 Essential Theatre took a leap of faith, ran a kick ass crowd funding campaign and reached the international stage in Edinburgh, not bad for a self funded theatre company, hey?
 August 2017 saw them take their critically acclaimed all female production of Julius Caesar to the Edinburgh Fringe Festival.
 “This was something I will never forget” says LaBonte “It exceeded all our expectations,” adds Lampel “it was a definite career highlight!”

 In early 2018 the company joined forces with another Melbourne independent theatre company, Three Birds Theatre.
 Alongside director John Kachoyan, they created “Enter Ophelia” – a gothic black comedy about secrets, madness and mansplaining.
-This premiered at La Mama Theatre and was a huge success – it sold out and the season was extended twice.
-This is only the beginning for this production, it’s a gem and has already secured a tour for mid 2019.
+This premiered at La Mama Theatre and was a huge success – it sold out and the season was extended twice and then went on to tour to The Australian National Gallery ACT, GPAC, Stratford Courthouse, Little Theatre Traralgon & Horsham Horsham Town Hall in 2019.